PDAL/PDAL/doc/about.rst

 PDAL provides a :ref:`C++ API <api>` software developers can use to provide point cloud processing capabilities in their own software.
 PDAL is cross-platform C++, and it can compile and run on Linux, OS X, and Windows.
-The best place to learn how to use PDAL's C API is the :ref:`test suite
+The best place to learn how to use PDAL's C++ API is the :ref:`test suite
 <pdal_test>` and its `source code
 <https://github.com/PDAL/PDAL/tree/master/test/unit>`__.